 Gabriele König (Braunschweig 1993-1999), since 1999 chair of the 'Institute of Pharmaceutical Biology' at the University of Bonn.

 Michael Wink (Habilitation Braunchweig 1985); since 1989 chair of the devision 'Pharmaceutical Biology' at the University of Heidelberg.

 Peter Proksch (Habilitation Braunschweig 1988); 1990 Professor at the University of Würzburg; since 2001 chair of the 'Institute of Pharmaceutical Biology' at the University of Düsseldorf

 Rolf Müller (Habilitation Braunschweig 2000); since 2003 chair of 'Pharmaceutical Biotechnology' at the University of Saarbrücken

-Dietrich Ober (Habilitation Braunschweig 2005); since 2006 Professor at Institute of Botany, University of Kiel
+Dietrich Ober (Habilitation Braunschweig 2005); since 2006 Professor at the Institute of Botany at the University of Kiel

 After Adelheid Ehmke had left the insitute to become President of the University of Applied Sciences in Trier, Rainer Lindigkeit took over her position in 1998 coming back from industry.
 In 2000, Ludger Beerhues from Bonn University was appointed as professor succeeding G. König.
 In 2001, we lost Ludger Witte who died in a tragic accident.
 His position was taken over by Till Beuerle who joined the Institute in 2002.
 Thomas Hartmann retired in 2005.
 As his successor, Ute Wittstock from the Max Planck Institute for Chemical Ecology in Jena was appointed as W3 professor at the institute in January 2006.